-For casual dining, the Rifkin Cafe is located on the first floor of the Henry Student Center, and Einstein Bros.
-Bagels is located on the first floor of UCOM.
+For casual dining, the Rifkin Cafe is located on the first floor of the Henry Student Center, and a cafe is also located on the first floor of UCOM.
 For information on meal plans, graduate students should contact the University Service Center on the first floor, 148 S. Main Street (UCOM Parkade).